rmjuarez12/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+**A: React JS is a JavaScript library for building user interfaces or UI components.
+React JS is a great way to build Web Applications, thanks to the better handling of dynamic data for faster response times.
+The entirety of the workflow in React is about dynamic content, which means it will handle data provided to it automatically and efficiently.
+React JS uses its own "virtual" DOM, which helps a lot with performance, and it is one of the main reasons it is very popular and widely used.
+It uses components, in order to help with having a much easier and manageable environment, by having sections of the application in different files.
+This helps a lot for debugging, and also to have a very organized environment.**

 1. Describe component state.

+**A: A component state is an object that is managed within the component.
+States are the most common and most important way to handle the data across your applications.
+States can help storing information to be used at a later time.
+This helps with using that stored piece of information anywhere within the component, or maybe to another component by passing it as a prop.**

 1. Describe props.

+**A: props are set of data passed to a component.
+While the purpose is similar to a state(which is to manage stored information), unlike a state, you cannot directly manipulate a prop.
+Props are mostly used to help pass data to other components that need it.
+For example, you have an API call that returns important information that you need for displaying it to your application.
+With the help of props, you can easily share that data across all components that need it.
+This helps so that we do not have to constantly re-declare the data on another component.
+It also helps with organizing the data you want to share and have a much more organized environment.**

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+**A: Side effects are functions that are called every time the app render and re-renders.
+This means that, if there is any change to any state on any component, the side effect will kick in, since this change will cause the app to re-render.
+You can however stop it from running on each render by specifying states that can trigger it.
+This is essential to know, because if the data inside of the side effect causes a change on a state, chances are it will be in an infinite loop, which can crash your application.
+This is why it is important to plan how you will use a side effect function and for what purpose.**

+---

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.